jankaszel/hyperwell-thesis/chapters/implementation.md

 The Hyperwell gateway server manifests the separation of that translating component and represents an institutional entity in a P2P system.
 In a proof-of-concept implementation, I have outlined how such a gateway could be realized while considering both users’ needs as well as institutional requirements.
 Most fundamentally, the gateway translates JSON-encoded annotations of the Web Annotation Data Model between decentralized swarms of Hyperswarm and the web.
 Therefore, it exposes an HTTP API that complies with the REST-based Web Annotation Protocol and complements this API with further capabilities, such as subscribing to real-time updates of annotations via WebSocket connections and bulk operations on notebooks.

-Primarily, the gateway aims to provide the following functionalities for peers of the decentralized network:
+Primarily, a gateway on Hyperwell provides the following functionalities for peers on the decentralized network:

 * **Long-term archival**: Gateways support associated peers by continuously replicate their repositories for backup and archival.
 * **High availability**: Other than personal devices, gateways can be deployed in data centers with high-bandwidth network connections, 24/7 uptime, and enterprise-grade hardware.
 These environments can ensure high availability of repositories